James Veitch (comedian): Career

+Sexual misconduct allegations

-On 1 September 2020, more than a dozen women who attended Sarah Lawrence College with Veitch came forward with allegations against him ranging from emotional abuse to rape.
-Veitch declined to comment on the allegations when contacted by Hollywood Reporter, "but a source close to him says he denies all allegations".
+On 1 September 2020 several women who attended Sarah Lawrence College with Veitch made rape allegations against him, with others accusing him of inappropriate behaviour.
+Veitch declined to comment on the allegations which were reported by Hollywood Reporter, "but a source close to him says he denies all allegations".
 HBO subsequently removed his comedy special from its streaming platform.
 Veitch was dropped by his agent and edited out of a Quibi show he was set to host.
 Though the BBC initially decided to retain Contractual Obligation on BBC Sounds, it was removed in early September.